You want smart political talk without the meltdowns?

 That is really creepy.

-I will tell you honestly that these people who have their kids online who let their kids be online, you know, there's a difference between being overbearing and then like actually caring.
+I will tell you honestly that these people who have their kids online, who let their kids be online, you know, there's a difference between being overbearing and then like actually caring.

-Uh and I think that there's just not enough parents involved in what's happening online.
+And I think that there's just not enough parents involved in what's happening online.

-It's it's a very dangerous place.
+It's a very dangerous place.

-It's an alternate reality, and there's a lot of horrible things happening online.
+And there's a lot of horrible things happening online.

-There are pictures being exchanged, there are messages being sent.
+There are messages being sent.

-There are kids that are being literally assaulted every single day by kids their own age and then discussing pedophiles because pedophilia is something we don't discuss in this country because it makes us uncomfortable and we can't get out of our own way to protect our kids because we're really just not good at taking care of those who need us most in our country, like the elderly and the kids.
+And we can't get out of our own way to protect our kids because we're really just not good at taking care of those who need us most in our country, like the elderly and the kids.

-But I'm telling you right now, like these these kids today are so oversexualized.
+But I'm telling you right now, like these, these kids today are so oversexualized.

-I mean, we got four kids, we watch everything they do.
+We watch everything they do.

-We don't allow TikTok, we don't allow Facebook.
+We don't allow Facebook.

-They have something called Snapchat.
+They have something called Snapchat, but we monitor even that.

-That's hard to monitor because it it evaporates in 24 hours.
+That's hard to monitor because it evaporates.

 But at the end of the day, it evaporates faster than that.